Sebastiano Esposito: 2022–23 season: Loans to Anderlecht and Bari

 On 4 July 2022, Esposito joined Belgian club Anderlecht on loan.
 On 31 January 2023, Esposito moved on a new loan to Bari in Serie B.

+Loans to Sampdoria and Empoli

+On 22 August 2023, Esposito joined Serie B club Sampdoria on loan.

+On 17 July 2024, Esposito joined Serie A side Empoli on loan.
+Despite the club's relegation to Serie B, he recorded a personal best by scoring 8 goals during the season.

+Return to Inter

+Following his loan spell, he returned to his parent club, Inter Milan, to take part in the 2025 FIFA Club World Cup.
+He started for Inter in their first match in the competition against Monterrey.

+Cagliari

+On 12 August 2025, Esposito joined fellow Serie A side Cagliari on a season-long loan with an obligation to make the transfer permanent.

 International career

 He took part in the 2019 UEFA European Under-17 Championship, reaching the final of the tournament.

 He made his debut with the Italy U21 on 3 September 2020, in a friendly match won 2–1 against Slovenia.

 Personal life

-He is the younger brother of midfielder Salvatore Esposito.
+He is the younger brother of midfielder Salvatore Esposito, and the older brother of striker Francesco Pio Esposito.